CoralVentures/coral_flutter/examples/routing_example/README.md

 Then go to a browser and open localhost:8001

+Start an iOS simulator.

-Next, Click on the `Run and Debug` icon in VSCode and select `Launch Development` from the dropdown menu.
+Click on the `Run and Debug` icon in VSCode and select `Launch Development (Redux Devtools)` from the dropdown menu.

 ## Gallery